thiagobien/ACL/workshop/README.md

 In this workshop you'll learn ...

+- The content is summarized here: https://community.dynatrace.com/community/pages/viewpage.action?pageId=251693290

-(!!)
-An example of a workshop structure can be found here: https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication
+- An example of a (nice) workshop structure is here: https://github.com/aws-samples/aws-serverless-workshops/tree/master/WebApplication

 ## Prerequisites